wiktoriawysopal/PANDS-NEWPROJECT/README.md

 The main aim of this project is to analyse the dataset by using python programming language and writing a python code for it.

 ## Data Visualization
-This section provides graphics generated with the python code (iris_code.py) woth the help of the Matplot Library.
+This section provides graphics generated with the python code (iris_code.py) with the help of the Matplot Library.
 ### 1.Histograms
 ![Figure_1](https://user-images.githubusercontent.com/47478462/56869563-12395b00-69fa-11e9-8fe4-33e172fe7dc3.png)
 ### 2.Boxplots